 - Certificate of Completion

 - Associate of Applied Science Degree

-- Program length: 7 quarters
+- Program length: 6 quarters

-- Entry point: fall quarters
+- · Entry point: fall, winter, spring, or summer quarters

 This program prepares students or incumbent workers for careers in production and fabrication in lean industrial and technologically advanced environments, with a focus on aerospace and advanced manufacturing.
 Students will learn proper fabrication techniques as well as material handling and trade specific machine use.
 This course includes the evaluation of student comprehension in lecture, fabrication techniques and specialized equipment use from one lesson to the next.
 Students will learn to read and interpret engineering drawings to fabricate various parts or tools.
 Self-inspection and quality assurance standards are contextualized throughout the program, insuring critical thinking and just-in-time evaluative practices.
 Fabrication techniques and metrology intelligence are followed by applied training in advanced metrology, fabrication and structures production fundamentals in numerous manufacturing environments.
-This program is undergoing substantial revisions effective Fall 2018 pending NWCCU accreditation.